Q.1. Is aerial yoga dangerous?

 Ans.Ans.
 Indeed, you do aerial yoga on the yoga trapeze/hammock.
 So, the hammock’s capacity matters.
-Don’t worry whatever your weight is!
-Because popular brands yoga trapeze can hold 250 Lbs to 600 Lbs safe weight load on air.
+Don’t worry about whatever your weight is!
+Because popular brands of yoga trapeze can hold 250 Lbs to 600 Lbs safe weight load on air.

 Q.6.Is Aerial Yoga real yoga?